 The problem I mentioned is that the veins are indented into the paste, so where you would usually insert the wire, the gumpaste is thin, and inserting a wire can be difficult.

 To overcome this, I’m using a thin, uncovered 30 gauge wire and inserting it beside the central vein where the paste is a little thicker.
 When the wire is in place, I’m bending the leaf slightly so the wire doesn’t come out when it’s dry.
 I require ten leaves.
 Refer to Video at 26:43

 Coloring the Roses

-The centers of open roses are often darker in the middle and even on the outer rim of the petals.
+The centers of open roses are often darker in the middle and even on the petals’ outer rim.
 You can use some petal dust diluted with some cornflour to the shade you want and apply the petal dust to the rose with a paintbrush.
-If you want a darker shade then you can use petal dust undiluted.
+If you want a darker shade, you can use petal dust undiluted.

 You can also color the rose leaves with petal dust as well.